wp-plugins/dropbox-backup/readme.txt

 Supports WordPress Backups to Local Storage or upload Backup to DropBox.

-* Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site
+* Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site;
-* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox
+* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox;
-* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE)
+* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE);

 You can create your WPAdm account for central Backup administration at http://www.wpadm.com